seantis/seantis.dir.roadworks/README.md

 # Dependencies

-seantis.dir.roadworks relies on Plone 4.2+ with dexterity and seantis.dir.base:
+seantis.dir.roadworks relies on Plone 4.2+ with dexterity and seantis.dir.base

 # Installation